ibm-cloud-docs/speech-to-text/output.md

 ## Smart formatting
 {: #smart_formatting}

-> **Note:** The smart formatting feature is beta functionality that is available for US English only.
+> **Note:** The smart formatting feature is beta functionality that is available for US English and Spanish only.

-The `smart_formatting` parameter directs the service to convert dates, times, series of digits and numbers, phone numbers, currency values, and internet addresses into more conventional representations.
+The `smart_formatting` parameter directs the service to convert the following strings into more conventional representations:

+-   Dates
+-   Times
+-   Series of digits and numbers
+-   Phone numbers
+-   Currency values
+-   Internet addresses

 The service performs smart formatting only on the final transcript of a recognition request, just before the result is returned to the client, when text normalization is complete.
 The conversion makes the transcript more readable and enables better post-processing of the transcription results.
 You set the parameter to `true` to enable smart formatting; by default, no smart formatting is performed.

 Smart formatting is based on the presence of obvious keywords in the transcript.
 For example, times are identified by keywords such as *AM* or *EST*, and military times are converted if identified by the keyword *hours*.
 Phone numbers must be either *911* or a number with 10 digits or with 11 digits that start with the number *1*.

 ### Punctuation and capitalization
 {: #smartFormattingPunctuation}

-The feature also directs the service to substitute punctuation symbols for the following keyword strings in the audio.
+For US English, the feature also directs the service to substitute punctuation symbols for the following keyword strings in the audio.

 <table>
   <caption>Table 4.
 Smart formatting punctuation keywords</caption>